jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample3.md

 When running this Dockerfile, if we look at the __\examples\components\Erewhon-IIS\build-iis.ps1__ script, we can see that there's a bit more to it than simply doing a docker build.
 As well as ensuring the global config has been set, there are three additional steps before we do the docker build:

-There are some artefacts that will be needed for the IIS container but when using a dockerfile, only the dockerfile's directory is available to the docker daemon (the process that creates the container image).
+There are some artifacts that will be needed for the IIS container but when using a dockerfile, only the dockerfile's directory is available to the docker daemon (the process that creates the container image).
 As such, we will temporarily copy them to the directory then remove them again at the end once we're finished:

 ```powershell
 # Copy files temporarily to script root for use in dockerfile